 The flight back wasn’t quite as smooth but it also wasn’t bad either.
 Our flight home was at 1:35pm and Erin had been napping at about 11am every day.
 By the time we’d got on the plane Erin was overtired, hungry and annoyed.
 Once she finally managed to fall asleep everything was absolutely fine.

 Really, I was quite surprised at how well Erin coped with flying.
 Apart from being tired she barely complained and was more excited about it than anything.
 She’s already asking to go back on a plane again.

 When we booked the holiday we wanted to splash out a little bit.
 It had been a few years since we had been anywhere abroad and we wanted to stay somewhere nice.
-After a lot of debating we chose the FERGUS Style Pollensa Park SPA.
-There were a few places in the short list but this hotel looked lovely and it seemed to be in a perfect location as it was only a few minutes away from the beach and also about 15 minute walk away to the nearest town.
+There are so many great hotels in Majorca but after a lot of debating, we chose the FERGUS Style Pollensa Park SPA.
+There were a few places in the shortlist but this hotel looked lovely and it seemed to be in a perfect location as it was only a few minutes away from the beach and also about 15 minute walk away to the nearest town.

 As we approached the hotel in our transfer from the airport it was easy to see that this was one of the largest hotels in the area.
 Others we had passed were tiny and nothing compared to this one.
 When we arrived we were quickly checked in and told we could put our luggage in storage while we got some lunch as there was only 10 minutes of serving time left.
 The staff were nothing but helpful during our stay and did everything they could to make our holiday a good one.